-The art of photography has been going on for two centuries, during which it has rapidly evolved, and it is now impossible to count the number of photos taken by professional cameras, amateur cameras and smartphones.
-But some shots will remain in history forever…
+The art of photography has been going on for two centuries.
+It has rapidly evolved, and it is now impossible to count the number of photos taken by professional cameras, amateur cameras, and smartphones.
+But some shots will remain in history forever.

-First Photograph of History
+1. The Very First Photograph of History

-The First Photo of a Person
+2. The First Photo of a Person

 In 1858, 32 years after the first photograph, Henry Robinson made the first photomontage.
 Fading Away is a combination of five negatives.
 The picture shows a girl who died of tuberculosis and her family gathered around.

-First Female Portrait
+5. First Female Portrait

 The first woman in photographs appeared in 1839.
 It was Dorothy Catherine Draper, who was photographed by her brother and famous American photographer John Draper.

 One of the first wedding photographs captured Queen Victoria of Great Britain and Prince Albert.
-Victoria was on the throne for 63 years, seven months and two days, and is the second longest reign after Elizabeth II.
+Victoria was on the throne for 63 years, seven months, and two days and is the second-longest reign after Elizabeth II.

 The very first news photo dates back to 1847.
 It shows the arrest of a man in France.
 History has not preserved the name of the photojournalist.

-The First Erotic Photo
+8. The First Erotic Photograph of History

 The photographer came up with an unusual idea: to print two pictures next to each other on packs of cigarettes, one for the left eye, the other for the right.
 At the same time, the image in one picture was slightly shifted to the side, and when looking at the pictures, a feeling of the depth of the photo, the 3D effect, was created.

-The First Moon Photo
+11. The First Moon Photograph of History

-The First Color Photo of the Earth
+12. The First Color Photograph of the Earth